loosewheel/lwcomponents/readme.txt

 Dispensers support mobs mod if loaded.
 Will spawn the entity from an 'egg' if possible, or the 'egg' is dispensed.
 If a chicken egg is dispensed a 10% chance a chicken is dispensed instead.
+If the spawned entity can be owned (or tamed) and the dispenser is owned the owner of the dispenser is set as the owner of the entity.

 UI